-Hibernation allows animals to reduce their energy needs when necessary, by decreasing their metabolic rate, lower their body temperature, and reduce their heart rate and breathing rate.
+Hibernation allows animals to reduce their energy needs when necessary, by decreasing their metabolic rate, lowering their body temperature, and reducing their heart rate and breathing rate.
 Hibernating animals appear to stay alive by having just enough blood and oxygen moving around their bodies.
 A few species can survive being frozen solid, including the Arctic ground squirrel.
 Some hibernators need to rest up after awakening, often sleeping for days afterwards!

 Hibernation is More Common than You Might Think

 Hibernation is a regular survival strategy in over 200 species that we know of.
 For many years, experts believed hibernation occurred only in polar and temperate environments.
 More recently, people have discovered that animals can hibernate in all sorts of environments, including arid deserts and tropical rainforests, as a way of reducing their energy needs.

 Hibernation allows animals to conserve energy when there isn’t enough food or water available to maintain activity levels necessary to successfully hunt, forage, or avoid predators.
 They do this by decreasing their metabolic rate and lowering their body temperature.
 Hibernation can last for days, weeks, or months – depending on the species, the time of year, ambient temperature range, and the animal’s overall health.

 How Much Energy Can Animals Save in Hibernation?